RocketCommunicationsInc/astro-www/src/pages/service-specific-ux-design.md

 :::note
 The images depicted on this page use the color palette and fonts from Astro 4.
 All new projects should use Astro 7 colors and fonts to be considered an Astro application.
 Refer to this section for general user experience guidance only, _not_ visual design guidance.
 :::
-The goal of the Service Specific UX Design effort is to promote the development of consistent, robust applications to support Rapid Reslient Command & Control (R2C2) by applying UX design process and the Astro Space UX Design System to create, document and implement baseline designs as interactive sample apps.
+The Service Specific UX Design effort supported Rapid Resilient Command & Control (R2C2) to develop consistent, robust applications.
+The design efforts achieved the goal by applying UX Design processes aligned with the Astro Space UX Design System to create, document, and implement baseline designs as interactive sample apps.
 The work described here focused on two key R2C2 services, [Ground Resource Management (GRM)][grm-designs] and [Telemetry, Tracking & Command (TT&C)][ttc-designs] and followed the process below:

 - Conducted [UX research](/design-process/research) with users and stakeholders to identify key task flows, constraints, and current pain points in existing systems.
 - Used the findings from this research and the Astro Space UX Design System to [design](/design-process/ui-design) solutions to support GRM and TT&C Services.